Karesis/calir/STYLE.md

-# Calico-IR (calir) Code Style Guide
+# Calico Code Style Guide

-This document outlines the code style and conventions for the `calir` project.
+This document outlines the code style and conventions for the `calico` project.
 All contributors are expected to follow these rules to ensure the codebase is consistent, readable, and maintainable.

 ## 1. Automated Tooling (The Hard Rules)